Richtersveld & West coast 2020

 After breakfast we continue our journey and follow the Orange River further west.
 We exit the 4×4 section near Vioolsdrift.
 Again we Camp on the river Banks for the night.

 We take the tar road and travel via Port Nolloth and Alexander Bay towards the Richtersveld.
-We stock up with food and fuel before we enter the Richtersveld.
+We stock up with food and fuel before we enter the Richtersveld. de Hoop Campsite is on the river bank and we will be here for 2 nights.

-Our last full day on the tour we travel further down with the coast passing the Namaqua Sands plant.
+Our last day on the tour we travel further down with the coast passing the Namaqua Sands plant.
 We accept the coastal route and head towards Vredendal.
 Lunch in a restaurant, and maybe catch up on some shopping.
 From here the tour concludes and we all go our separate ways.

 Tour specific comments